nterzic/challenge-1/README.md

         2. Destroy (delete all resources): ansible-playbook -i inventory/docker-desktop.yml -v destroy.yml --vault-password-file .ansible_vault

-    This can be further automated by using Jenkins but it would require additional setup/work However, you can find draft Jenkinfile as well.
+    This can be further automated by using Jenkins but it would require additional setup/work.
+    However, you can find draft Jenkinfile in the repo as well.